Global Academic Policy

 NYU London Policy on Paper Submission

 All students must submit an electronic copy of each piece of their written work via NYU Classes, where it will be checked using Turnitin.
 You should also hand in a printed copy to your professor.
 Late submission of work rules apply to both the paper and electronic submission (see below).
-Failure to submit any graded component of a class results in failure of the class as a whole.

 Penalties for plagiarism